martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 Station JSON includes `id`, `legacy_index`, visible number, name, enabled and running state, remaining seconds, master roles, rain behaviour, usage, precipitation, capacity and ETo factor.
 Live state, number and identifiers are read-only.
 Direct start is rejected for disabled or master outputs.

 A station can be started directly only while manual mode is enabled.
 The API creates the same manual run record as the OSPy web interface, so station history and configured master outputs follow the run.
-It continues until a matching `stop` or `stop-all` request.
+An empty start request continues until a matching `stop` or `stop-all` request.
+A start request can instead include `duration_seconds` from `1` to `59999`; the station then stops automatically after that duration.

 Stop All follows the web safety sequence: disable scheduler processing, clear run-now and run-once state, finish the run log, clear physical outputs and switch off the additional relay output.
 The action is audited.